Real-Time Communication Without Plugins

 - WebRTC client apps traverse NAT gateways and firewalls.

-The requirements for building a server, NAT traversal and peer-to-peer networking exceed the scope of this article,however what is important to remember is the following: WebRTC uses the ICE protocol which in turn uses the STUN and it’s extension TURN protocol, to enable peer-to-peer communications (this is needed in order to enable peers behind a NAT, to find out the IP address and port).
+The requirements for building a server, NAT traversal and peer-to-peer networking exceed the scope of this article, however,it is important to remember the following: WebRTC uses the ICE protocol which in turn uses the STUN and it’s extension TURN protocol, to enable peer-to-peer communications (this is needed in order to enable peers behind a NAT, to find out the IP address and port).
 Google provides several STUN servers already.

-WebRTC as currently implemented only supports one-to-one communication, but could be used in more complex network scenarios: for example, with multiple peers each communicating each other directly, peer-to-peer, or via a centralized server.
+WebRTC, as currently implemented, only supports one-to-one communication but can be used in more complex network scenarios: for example, with multiple peers each communicating each other directly, peer-to-peer, or via a centralized server.

-So as we can see, WebRTC also needs a middleman (some kind of server), similar to how the Flash Player uses Adobe Cirrus or Adobe Media Server Extended version (the former Enterprise version) with RTMFP, in order to achieve peer-to-peer communication.
+So as we can see, WebRTC also needs a middleman (some kind of server) to handle peer to peer connections.
+Adobe provides the Adobe Cirrus Beta Service and the Adobe Media Server Extended to handle signaling for peer to peer apps developed in Flash Player using rtmfp.

 One good example of an application that uses peer-to-peer technology and also needs servers in order to make user discovery and communication is Skype.